business.com receives compensation from some of the companies listed on this page. Advertising Disclosure

 A dating website was nothing new when Ashley Madison debuted, but it came on the scene with a rather unique value proposition: It was marketed toward those already in a committed relationship.
 “Life is short.
 Have an affair” is the site’s slogan to this day.

 While the concept drew heavy criticism and still does, no one can deny this business venture is a huge success.
-In February 2022, the Ashley Madison website clocked a whopping 11.2 million visits, according to Similarweb.
+Ashley Madison has more than 70 million users worldwide.
 The company has generated both success and infamy, but this is clearly a case where controversy sells.

 FYIDid you know